Land Use & Development | Lawyers in Walworth County, Wisconsin

-Whether you want your property to have residential zoning or commercial zoning, our firm can help you by working with the local municipality to follow any applicable regulations to get the property rezoned properly.
+Whether you want your property to have residential zoning or commercial zoning, our firm can help you by working with the local municipality to follow any applicable regulations to get the property appropriately rezoned.
 We will also review the property for easements and check for covenants or other subdivision restrictions that might prohibit your type of project.

-Zoning and land use can be a complex process.
-When you want to understand the "basics" of land use regulation, you need a lawyer with both practical experience, and substantial knowledge in that field of law.
-Our attorneys certainly meet those requirements, have municipal backgrounds, and can help facilitate your project as efficiently, and as economically, as possible.
+Our clients include owners and developers of hotels and resorts, golf courses, shopping centers, retailer stores, office buildings, condominium associations, residential subdivision developers, industrial and commercial businesses, lakefront property owners and individual property owners.
+When you want to understand the “basics” of land use regulation, you need a lawyer with both practical experience and substantial knowledge in that field of law.
+Our attorneys certainly meet those requirements, have municipal backgrounds, and can help facilitate your project as efficiently and economically as possible.